Start by clicking on "Fill out the template"

 Note that this document may be sent as a letter or an email.
 If it will be sent as a letter, this letter should be completed, and printed, and the employer or the employer's representative (for example, the human resources manager) should sign this letter.
 After signing the letter, the employer should send it to the employee.
 Having done this, both the employer and the employee should keep a copy each for their record.

 Note that an employee doesn't need to sign this document, except the employee's signature is required to show that the employee acknowledges receipt of the letter.

-There is no law that outlines the procedure or contents of a warning letter.
-However, the Labour Act, 2004 regulates employment matters in Nigeria.
+There is no law outlining the contents of a warning letter.
+However, the Labour Act, of 2004 regulates employment matters in Nigeria.

 How to modify the template